How To Write Convincingly About Circumcision

 It is not necessary to interview any couples who decided not to circumcise, but if you do, quote only vague reasons, like "We just didn't think it was necessary." that will carry no weight with readers.
 Certainly do not interview any men who resent being circumcised, because they don't exist and they should just get over it and their problems can't possibly be due to their circumcision because no problem ever is.
 (You can emphasise the risks of surgical foreskin restoration, but mention non-surgical restoration only to make it sound as outlandish as possible, with emphasis on heavy, clanking weights that fall off embarrassingly.
 Don't say how many men are restoring or what it taught them about what they lost.)

 By all means interview doctors who make their living from circumcision.
 Their motives are purely altruistic, as they will tell you themselves.
+Whatever you do, don't ask an intact man how much he likes having his foreskin.
+Best not to talk to any.

 One picture of a banana is worth 1000 words